herciliols/noteballs/README.md

 # 📝 Noteballs - Simple Real-Time Notes Application with VueJS and Bulma

-Developed with VueJS and Bulma CSS Framework for creating and posting notes.
-Before you begin, be sure to follow the instructions below to properly set up your project.
+Developed with Vue.js and Bulma CSS Framework for note creation.
+The backend is integrated with my Firebase account.
+Unfortunately, it won't be possible to run and evaluate the project on your machine due to the presence of sensitive data, such as Firebase connection credentials, stored in sensitive environment variables.

 ## 🚀 Functionalities
 - **Sign Up/Login:** Ability to create new users and log in.
 If you prefer to log in with an existing user in the database (Login: hercilioluzs@gmail.com, Password: 161091).